Tf2 toxin: Target

 Tf2 is a mammal-selective peptide toxin that modulates voltage-gated sodium channels (Na_{V}).
-As it primarily targets the mammalian Na_{V}1.3 and Na_{V}1.9 isoforms and has no measurable effect on seven other hNa_{V} isoforms (Na_{V}1.1-1.2; Na_{V}1.4-1.8).
+As it primarily targets the mammalian Na_{V}1.3 and Na_{V}1.9 isoforms and has no measurable effect on seven other Na_{V} isoforms (Na_{V}1.1-1.2; Na_{V}1.4-1.8).

 Mode of Action

 As a β-scorpion toxin, Tf2 interacts with the voltage sensors of Na_{V} channels.
 During its action, Tf2 induces a hyperpolarizing shift in the voltage-dependence of activation, changing the half-activation voltage (V_{50}) to more negative values.
-For the Na_{V}1.3 subtype, 1µM of Tf2 shifts the V_{50} from control values of approximately –29.5 mV to –33.1 mV down to –40.8 mV to –49.3 mV.
+For the Na_{V}1.3 subtype, 1μM of Tf2 shifts the V_{50} from control values of approximately –29.5 mV to –33.1 mV down to –40.8 mV to –49.3 mV.
 A similar effect is observed on the Na_{V}1.9 subtype, where V_{50} is shifted from approximately –55.1 mV to -61.4 mV.
 As a result, the channels open at membrane potentials closer to the resting membrane potential, which causes early channel opening.

 Tf2 also causes a significant decrease in the peak current and an increase in slope factor for the Na_{V}1.3 activation curve (from approximately 3.5 mV to about 8.0-8.9 mV).
 This indicates that Tf2 reduces the channel's maximum open probability, meaning that even at highly depolarized potentials, the toxin-bound channels do not open as effectively as unbound channels, thus reducing the total peak sodium current.

 Toxicity

-Tf2-specific toxic effects remain unknown in humans, but was presented in mouse model: Mice injected with 1µM of Tf2 display spontaneous pain behaviours (e.g., licking, flinching), erythema and swelling.
-These responses after a Tf2 injection are present even when Na_{V}1.3 and Na_{V}1.9 activity have been inhibited.
+Tf2-specific toxic effects remain unknown in humans, but was presented in mouse model: Mice injected with 1μM of Tf2 display spontaneous pain behaviour (e.g., licking, flinching), erythema and swelling.
+These responses to a Tf2 injection are present even when Na_{V}1.3 and Na_{V}1.9 activity have been inhibited.